rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

  - app.utils # utils logger, sibling of "app.api" logger
  ```

-A good thing to remember is that we can get a module's dot
+We can get a module's dot
 notation name from the global variable `__name__`.
 Using `__name__` to create
 our custom loggers simplifies configuration and avoids collisions: